Cookware

 In addition to being available in a variety of materials, muffin tins

-also come in a varity of different shapes and sizes.
+also come in a variety of different shapes and sizes.

-with a non-stick coating are handy, because muffins slide out easily and there
+a non-stick coating are handy, because muffins slide out easily and there is no

-is no need for paper muffin cups or non-stick cooking sprays.
-Non-stick options
+need for paper muffin cups or non-stick cooking sprays.
+Non-stick options cost

-cost more, but they are worth the extra cost, especially for the dedicated
+more, but they are worth the extra cost, especially for the dedicated baker.
+Muffin tins can

 options are perfect for foods like cinnamon rolls.
 It is suggested that you